Share This Post

 Broken Link Checker

 Okay so obviously it’s a plugin.
-It is supposed to be a tool to help fix broken links, like when a post or page has been moved, renamed, or deleted.
-When you do that, links to that page or post become broken which messes up the user experience.
+It is supposed to be a tool to help fix broken links, which occurs when a post or page has been moved, renamed, or deleted.
+When links to a page or post become broken, it messes up the user experience.
 Once the plugin is installed it is supposed to scan your site, tell you which ones are broken, and allows you to fix them from the plugin dashboard.
-It keeps monitoring your set and tells you when new broken links occur.
+It monitors your site and tells you when new links become broken.

-So Broken Link Checker does do all we said it does.
+Broken Link Checker does do all the things we mentioned above.
 It just doesn’t do it very well.
-There are several types of links that it doesn’t look at, like replies to comments that have been deleted for broken links.
-It doesn’t look at links that are in the body of the comment either.
+There are several types of links that it doesn’t look for, such as replies to comments that have been deleted for broken links.
+It doesn’t look at links that are in the body of comments either.
 And since it’s a plugin, it eats up memory and slows your site down.
-We mentioned in our blog before about blacklisted plugins that WP Engine doesn’t allow the Broken Link Checker plugin because since it runs in the background it is constantly sending quires to the host server.
+We mentioned in our blog before about blacklisted plugins that WP Engine doesn’t allow the Broken Link Checker plugin because since it runs in the background it is constantly sending queries to the host server.
 This bogs it down and can affect the performance of the server and your website.

 All in all, it’s better to go with a different service that is NOT a plugin when you are checking for broken links.
 There are many people and servers that say Broken Link Checker just isn’t worth the hassle and doesn’t perform.
 Next week let’s talk about a plugin that really isn’t needed and why.